kgish/skillzz/README.md

 * The user is an editor of the project, and the user is also the author of the ticket.

+## Tags

+In order to be able to group similar skills together and improving searchability tags are used.
+These are single word labels attached to a given skill.

+A given skill can have one or more tags.

+In this version, a tag can only consist of a single word, and a list of tags is a series of words separated by spaces.

 ## Data Model

 The database tables, data types and relationships together define the different ways that the application interacts with the underlying data model in order to adhere to the user requirements.

+On the highest level we have 'Categories' with name and description.

+Each category can consist of one or more 'Skills' with name and description.

+Finally, each skill can be correlated to one or more 'Tags' for helping with search.

 Here is a diagram which shows the high-level structure: